Seaton, Devon: Transport

-Some of the bus services in the town are provided by AVMT Buses who run services to many of the nearby towns and villages including Axminster, Branscombe, Sidmouth, Colyton, Beer, Devon & Lyme Regis.

-Stagecoach operates services to Exeter via Sidmouth, while Dartline operate limited services to Honiton and onwards to Taunton.
+Some of the bus services in the town are provided by AVMT Buses who run services to many of the nearby towns and villages including Axminster, Branscombe, Sidmouth, Colyton, Beer & Lyme Regis.
+Stagecoach operates services to Exeter via Sidmouth and via Honiton along with limited services to Taunton which also run via Honiton.

-Cycle Route

-Seaton in on the National cycle network.
+Seaton is on route 2 of the National Cycle Network.

 Natural history

 Geology

-As befits a 'gateway town' to the world heritage site, the coastal cliffs either side of Seaton have long been of interest to geologists.
+The coastal cliffs either side of Seaton have long been of interest to geologists.
 To the East are the characteristically red-coloured cliffs of Triassic age rocks assigned to the Branscombe Mudstone Formation, capped by younger rocks (Cretaceous) of the Upper Greensand Formation and finally by chalk.
 The Seaton Fault, which is visible at Seaton Hole at the western end of the beach, is responsible for the presence of significant chalk cliffs extending to Beer Head.
 In common with much of this coast the cliffs in this area are prone to landslip and collapse, such movement restricting coastal development and presenting a hazard to those walking the coast.

 Wildlife

 The area around Seaton is rich in wildlife.
 The agricultural landscape supports areas of ancient woodland (often with displays of bluebells), important networks of hedges, unimproved grassland and springline mires.

 Around Beer there are remnants of flower-rich chalk grassland, a rare habitat in Devon.
 The Axe Estuary, with its areas of grazing marsh, and the River Axe itself, are of international importance for their aquatic communities.
 To the east of the Axe lies the Axmouth to Lyme Regis Undercliffs National Nature Reserve.
-This large area of coastal landslides and cliffs supports important woodland and grassland habitats and is of considerable significance for its geology, as witnessed by its inclusion in the Jurassic Coast World Heritage Site.
+This large area of coastal landslides and cliffs supports important woodland and grassland habitats and is of considerable significance for its geology.
 To the west of the Axe is a series of nature reserves, collectively known as Seaton Wetlands and including Seaton Marshes, Black Hole Marsh, Colyford Common and Stafford Marsh.
 Between them, these reserves include freshwater grazing marshes, intertidal lagoons, scrapes, ditches and bird hides, and are host to a diverse variety of birds and mammals.

 Eurasian otters are present on the River Axe, and at the end of 2009 are being seen regularly on Seaton marshes/Colyford Common.
 Dormice are present throughout the area.
 To the west, near Beer, are man-made caves of importance for a diversity of hibernating bats, including the very rare Bechstein's bat.
 The Axe Estuary and its marshes are important for wintering wildfowl and waders, such as Eurasian curlew and common redshank, while in the summer butterflies and dragonflies abound.
 In 2007, an Audouin's gull was seen here – the fourth British record of this bird.